Does having root canal therapy hurt?

 Study #1 –

-As an example of what you might expect, we found a research paper by Segura-Egea that specifically evaluated the issue of pain experienced by patients during their root canal procedure.
+This paper by Segura-Egea (2009) specifically evaluated the issue of pain experienced by patients during their root canal procedure.

 - Its findings were that 54% felt no pain.
-Of the remaining subjects, 34% experienced slight, 9% moderate and 3% felt intense pain.
+Of the remaining subjects, 34% experienced slight, 9% moderate and 3% felt severe pain.
 No cases involved unbearable discomfort.

 ▲ Section references – Segura-Egea